Ed Rogers ’87, President

 Peyton Bowman ’02

-Peyton is Vice President of Operations & Education Director at Innovative Language Learning, a language-learning platform that's delivered over one billion audio and video lessons since its 2005 founding.
-After leaving Princeton with a bachelor's degree in Classics — and spending a couple years as a Latin teacher in Virginia —he joined the English faculty at Nagoya International Junior and Senior High School.
+Peyton is Chief Academic Officer at Innovative Language Learning, a language-learning platform that's delivered over one billion audio and video lessons since its 2005 founding.
+After leaving Princeton with a bachelor's degree in Classics — and spending a couple years as a Latin teacher in Virginia — he joined the English faculty at Nagoya International Junior and Senior High School.
 It was his first time in Japan.
 Peyton has now been in the country for over ten years, and he got involved with the Princeton Club of Japan not long after he came to Tokyo in 2010.

 Evan Frost ’13

 Evan Frost ’13 is a member of global investment firm Susquehanna International Group’s Japan branch, focusing on venture capital and private investments in public entities.
 Prior to joining Susquehanna, he worked at Japanese venture capital firm Spiral Venture Partners and studied at the International University Center for Japanese Language Studies in Yokohama.
 He received an AB in Philosophy from Princeton with a Certificate in Finance.